syncfusion-content/blazor-docs/blazor/rating/templates.md

 ## PNG image

-You can also use PNG image as a rating item.
+You can also use PNG image as a rating items by using the `EmptyTemplate` and `FullTemplate` tag directives.
+Which can be any PNG icons you want.

-Below example demonstrates the PNG image of Rating.

 ```cshtml